heber-silva/CKA-Obsidian-Vault/Installation/Configuring a cgroup driver.md

 To use `cgroupfs` and to prevent `kubeadm upgrade` from modifying the `KubeletConfiguration` cgroup driver on existing setups, you must be explicit about its value.
 This applies to a case where you do not wish future versions of kubeadm to apply the `systemd` driver by default.

-See the below section on "[Modify the kubelet ConfigMap](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/#modify-the-kubelet-configmap)" for details on how to be explicit about the value.
+See the below section on "[](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/#modify-the-kubelet-configmap)" for details on how to be explicit about the value.

 If you wish to configure a container runtime to use the `cgroupfs` driver, you must refer to the documentation of the container runtime of your choice.